Many visitors find it an exotic and new cultural experience

 positions by Sai Baba, not least in

-It is not irrelevant to point out here that Indians have a very exaggerated belief in the value of letters before and after their names, and many such degrees and positions have in decades past been obtained by the traditional right of high castes of good family to pass examinations (or else the professors will suffer for it!) or also by outright nefarious means (I have been on a committee at the University of Oslo to try to decide on cases of suspected fraud by foreign students applicants, and Indian degrees were sometimes 'home-made' on bogus paper with slightly awry printed headings etc.) |
+It is not irrelevant to point out here that most Indians have a very exaggerated belief in the value of letters before and after their names.
+Many pile on the letters in series, whatever significance they may or may not truly have.
+Many such degrees and positions have in decades past been obtained by the traditional right of high castes of good family to pass examinations (or else the professors will suffer for it!) or also by outright nefarious means (I have been on a committee at the University of Oslo to try to decide on cases of suspected fraud by foreign students applicants, and Indian degrees were sometimes 'home-made' on bogus paper with slightly awry printed headings etc.)